The Benefits of Working Out While Pregnant

 I think that the most important benefit of exercising during pregnancy would be the lowered risk of needing a c section and shortened labor.
 Many studies have proven this to be the case and as time moves forward there are more and more studies and doctors telling you that it is essential to exercise and eat right for a healthy pregnancy.

 So, what are you waiting for?
 Are you ready to combat those nasty side effects of being pregnant?
 Are you ready to have the easiest and best pregnancy you could possibly have?
 Are you ready to maintain a killer bod even with that baby bump?
-If you answered yes to any of these questions then feel free to contact me through email at email@example.com or through phone at 210-495-3131 and I'll set you up with a free fitness consultation today.
+If you answered yes to any of these questions then feel free to contact us here or by phone at 210-495-3131 and we’ll set you up with a free fitness consultation today.